mhtess/genlang-paper/README.md

 #### Tessler, M. H. & Goodman, N. D. (in press).
-The Language of Generalization. *Psychological Review*
+The Language of Generalization. *Psychological Review*.

-Links to experiments that you can click through can be found [here](https://mhtess.github.io/projects/genlang_index.html).

 All data can be found in the `data` folder

+### Experiments

+To click through experiments in your web-browser, go [here](https://mhtess.github.io/projects/genlang_index.html).
+HTML / JS / CSS code for experiments in the `experiments` folder.

+### Models

+To play around with the generics model in the browser, go [here](http://forestdb.org/models/generics.html). `models` folder contains computational models written in the probabilistic programming language [WebPPL](http://webppl.org)

 ### Analysis

 The `analysis` folder contains main analysis scripts: one for each case study, one for the appendix on cue validity, and one which contains model simulations.

-### Computational models

-`models` folder contains computational models written in the probabilistic programming langauge [WebPPL](http://webppl.org)

-### Browser-runnable model

-To play around with the generics model in the browser, go [here](http://forestdb.org/models/generics.html).

 ### Compiling paper